 80th Anniversary Talk: Battle of Leyte Gulf

-Date & Time Tickets Price Location
+Date & Time | Tickets | Price | Location |

-Thursday, October 24 | 3:00 PM - 4:30 PM EDT Available Free Onsite - Intrepid Museum West 46th Street New York, NY 10036
+Wednesday, November 20 | 3:00 PM - 4:30 PM EDT | Available | Free | Onsite - Intrepid Museum West 46th Street New York, NY 10036 |

 Join us for a special presentation on Intrepid's role in the Battle of Leyte Gulf by Manager of Development Content and author Mike Fink!

 This year marks the 80th anniversary of the largest naval battle in modern history: the Battle of Leyte Gulf (October 23–26, 1944).
 Intrepid and its air group were at the center of this epic multi-day engagement, which involved nearly 200,000 men aboard 282 ships spanning 100,000 square miles of ocean.
-Join us on Thursday, October 24th for a presentation on Intrepid’s role in the battle and the experiences of the ship’s aviators and aircrew featuring Mike Fink, the Intrepid Museum’s Manager of Development Content and author of the forthcoming book, Intrepid's Fighting Squadron 18.
+Join us on Wednesday, November 20th for a presentation on Intrepid’s role in the battle and the experiences of the ship’s aviators and aircrew featuring Mike Fink, the Intrepid Museum’s Manager of Development Content and author of the forthcoming book, Intrepid's Fighting Squadron 18.

 Pre-orders available on Amazon.

-The talk will take place in the Intrepid Museum's Lutnick Theatre.
+The talk will take place in the Intrepid Museum's Lutnick Theater.
 Livestreaming of the conversation will be available if you can't make it in person to the Intrepid Museum.
 View the event live on Facebook or YouTube.

 Registration info: Free with advance registration.
 Register here.